 You have just one problem.
 Although your expert is intimately familiar with the care/procedure at issue, she is board certified in a different practice area.
 (I would like to dedicate this paragraph to basketball analyst Hubie Brooks, who virtually invented this talking in the second person style.)

-Malpractice lawyers deal with this quandary all the time and often feel compelled to err on the side of caution and find an expert in the exact same specialty as the doctor suspected of malpractice.
+Malpractice lawyers deal with this quandary all the time and often feel compelled to err on the side of caution and find an expert in the same specialty as the doctor suspected of malpractice.
 You err on this side because you just know that the defense lawyers on the other side will move to dismiss your case.
-Best case scenario, you have a hassle on your hands.
-Worst case scenario, you run into the wrong judge who dismisses your case.
+Best-case scenario, you have a hassle on your hands.
+Worst-case scenario, you run into the wrong judge who dismisses your case.

 This scenario played itself out in a medical malpractice suit filed in U.S. District Court in Greenbelt.
-Defendants’ malpractice lawyers sought to dismiss Plaintiffs’ malpractice lawsuit against three of the four defendants because Plaintiffs’ certifying expert is a pediatrician and not an emergency room doctor or an internist (there was also a pediatrician defendant who had no basis to join in the dismissal).
+Defendants’ malpractice lawyers sought to dismiss the Plaintiffs’ malpractice lawsuit against three of the four defendants because the Plaintiffs’ certifying expert is a pediatrician and not an emergency room doctor or an internist (there was also a pediatrician defendant who had no basis to join in the dismissal).

 The Defendants’ argued that having a pediatrician was the exact purpose of the statue in the first place, to heel “hired gun experts from freely roaming outside of their chosen fields, and opining on standards of care that they cannot possibly address, based on the scope of their training and certifications.”

 (Hired gun experts.
 Funny hearing that from defendants’ malpractice lawyers.
-Of course, the experts the defendants’ attorney retained are not hired gun experts.
-They are just great doctors and great humanitarians, who, like Derek Jeter, would play for free.
-The hundreds of thousands of dollars they make testifying is a mere byproduct of their good work.)
+The experts the defendants’ attorney retained are not hired gun experts.
+They are just exceptional doctors and great humanitarians, who, like Derek Jeter, would play for free.
+The hundreds of thousands of dollars they make testifying is a mere byproduct of their excellent work.)